digitoimistodude/air-helper/README.md

 ### Image lazyloading

-Air-helper supports [tuupola/lazyload](https://github.com/tuupola/lazyload) (legacy) and [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) (current).
+Air-helper supports [tuupola/lazyload](https://github.com/tuupola/lazyload) (legacy), [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) (current) and [native-lazyload](https://caniuse.com/?search=lazy) (native).
 [Air-light](https://github.com/digitoimistodude/air-light) version prior 6.1.8 (2020-10-20) had support for lazyload.js provided by [tuupola/lazyload](https://github.com/tuupola/lazyload) which is still legacy-supported by air-helper, but no longer provided by [air-light](https://github.com/digitoimistodude/air-light) theme.

 If the plugin is activated after images have been already uploaded, regenerate the thumbnails to get 20x20px image for preview purposes.
 Regeneration can be done using WP-CLI media regenerate or Regenerate Thumbnails plugin.